tonton-golio/computational_physics/assets/dynamical_models/text/week5.md

 # Type of regulation
 There are two type of regulation.
 - Positive regulation (gene A activates/increses gene B, symbolized by $A\rightarrow B$
-- Negative regulation (gene A represses/decreases gene B, symbolized by $A\dashv B By combining this simple type of regulation, gene are controlled.
+- Negative regulation (gene A represses/decreases gene B, symbolized by $A\dashv B$ By combining this simple type of regulation, gene are controlled.
 Often, gene regulatory networks are more complicated than what appears to be necessary at first sight.